apache/airflow/.github/ISSUE_TEMPLATE/bug_report.md

 IMPORTANT!!!

+PLEASE CHECK IF THIS ISSUE HAS BEEN REPORTED PREVIOUSLY USING SEARCH!!!

 Please complete the next sections or the issue will be closed.
 This questions are the first thing we need to know to understand the context.